This site requires a more recent version of Adobe Flash Player to function properly.

 The number of payroll accounts managed by ADP is an important driver of ADP's revenues.
 As on June 30, 2014, ADP had more than 600,000 payroll clients and approximately 26,000 auto dealer accounts for its auto dealer services.

 Account Types and Fee Per Client

-The company divides its US payroll business into three segments based on the number of employees in an account: National Accounts (500+ employees), Major Accounts (50-499 employees) and Small Business Accounts (<50 employees).
+The company divides its US payroll business into three segments based on the number of employees in an account: National Accounts (1000+ employees), Major Accounts (50-999 employees) and Small Business Accounts (<50 employees).
 The Fee Per Client is an important metric as it shows how ADP's pricing power and the competitive scenario translate into fee per client for ADP.